 The symposium will engage with the continuing contributions to American dance by African American and Black diasporic choreographers and dancers, with a focus on history and practice.
 It builds upon the attention to Black dance creativity at the Five Colleges generated by Bebe Miller’s 2017 Neilson Professor residency at Smith College, Bill T. Jones/Arnie Zane Company's Story/Time 2016 FCDD repertory project, choreography resident Camille Brown at UMass and the FCDD (2011-12), the UMass Sankofa Project: Celebrating African Roots in American Dance (2001-2009), and the 1997 FCDD conference devoted to African American concert dance organized by Professor Emerita Yvonne Daniel and Professor Jim Coleman.

 Organized by Ninoska M’bewe Escobar, Consortium for Faculty Diversity Scholar in Theater and Dance at Amherst College.
-Sponsored by the Amherst College Department of Theater and Dance, Five College Dance Department, The Arts at Amherst Initiative, Office of Diversity and Inclusion, Center for Community Engagement, and African and Caribbean Students Union.
+Sponsored by the Amherst College Department of Theater and Dance, Five College Dance Department, The Arts at Amherst Initiative, Office of Diversity and Inclusion, Center for Community Engagement, Frost Library and African and Caribbean Students Union.